 Cost – 3.5/5

 These pencils are definitely in the premium group of offerings and their price reflects this.
 Prices per pencil go well into the premium price range, especially with the optional wood case.
-For some people this might be too much for what amounts to a casual hobby but for those professional who want some of the best, you have to pay to play.
+For some people, this might be too much for what amounts to a casual hobby but for those professionals who want some of the best, you have to pay to play.

 Overall ranking – 4.5/5